codyngpriest/zero_day/0x00-vagrant/README.md

-This is a project involving using linx on my PC.
+This is a project involving using linux on my PC.